 How do I create an AMI that is based on my EBS-backed EC2 instance?

 Amazon Machine Images (AMIs) are archival copies of instances that you can use to launch other instances.
-If you have an Amazon Elastic Block Store (Amazon EBS)-backed Amazon EC2 instance, use custom AMIs to launch multiple copies of one instance, or use a custom AMI as a backup solution.
+If you have an Amazon EC2 instance that's backed by an Amazon Elastic Block Store (Amazon EBS), use custom AMIs to launch multiple copies of one instance, or use a custom AMI as a backup solution.

 By default, when you create an AMI from an instance, snapshots are taken of each EBS volume attached to the instance.
 AMIs can launch with multiple EBS volumes attached, allowing you to replicate both an instance's configuration and the state of all the EBS volumes that are attached to that instance.